Keys

 Recipient public-key encodings

-The X-Wing public key concatenates an ML-KEM-768 encapsulation key (1184 bytes) with an X25519 public key (32 bytes), so its age1pqc… recipient string is 1960 characters.
+The classical x25519 recipient string has HRP age and the standard age v1 form age1….
+The hybrid public key concatenates an ML-KEM-768 encapsulation key (1184 bytes) with an X25519 public key (32 bytes); at 1216 bytes its age1pqc1… recipient string is 1960 characters.

 These strings are recipient-discovery conveniences only.
 A recipient public key never appears on a Label 309 record's encryption envelope — an enc.slots[] entry carries per-slot key material and a wrap value, and the KEM identifier appears once at enc.kem.
 How the envelope and slots are built is covered in Sealed PoE.